magic-wormhole/magic-wormhole.rs/README.md

 However before diving into the `core` module, you should definitively read the [spec](https://magic-wormhole.readthedocs.io/en/latest/) and the [implementation notes](https://github.com/magic-wormhole/magic-wormhole.rs/wiki) first.
 Maybe having a bit of understanding of the Python implementation doesn't hurt either.

+## License

+This work is licensed under the EUPL v1.2 or later.
+Contact the owner(s) for use in proprietary software.

 ----------

 ![Build Status][build-status-image]